plone/plone.app.contenttypes/README.rst

 Dependencies
 ============

 * ``plone.app.dexterity``.
 Dexterity is shipped with Plone 4.3.x.
-Version pinns for Dexterity are included in Plone 4.2.x.
+Version pins for Dexterity are included in Plone 4.2.x.
 For Plone 4.1.x you need to pin the correct version for Dexterity in your buildout.
 See `Installing Dexterity on older versions of Plone <http://developer.plone.org/reference_manuals/external/plone.app.dexterity/install.html#installing-dexterity-on-older-versions-of-plone>`.

 * ``plone.app.collection``.